KiltedCode/khandaria-campaign/characters/urgench.md

 `Lieutenant Leonard`
 Lieutenant in barracks, ordered to give room to `Qa'dat`, instead `Qa'dat` only wants for talking to spirits, recommended an ok BBQ joint

-`Halbir`
+`Halber`
 Head on knights, flashy armor, avatar of his deity, power to damage undead just by being near them

 `Magal`
-Translator for knights from afar, was scryed on to try and see `Halbir`
+Translator for knights from afar, was scryed on to try and see `Halber`

 ## Church of Sarenrae